simonccc/kopsrox/README.md

 - `kopsrox.etcd.snapshot.token`

-This is not overwriten
+This is not overwriten on further snapshots are taken

 ## setup
-kopsrox uses the k3s built in commands to backup to s3 api compatible storage via logging into the master via qagent
+kopsrox uses the k3s built in commands to backup to s3 api compatible storage.

+This is done via logging into the master via qagent and running the k3s commands directly

 all of the etcd commands use a s3 'ls' command to check connectivity

-### providers tested
-- minio ( selfhosted )
-- cloudflare ( 20G free )
-- backblaze ( 10G free )
+tested providers include minio, cloudflare, backblaze etc

 ## snapshot

 `./kopsrox.py etcd snapshot`
-- takes a snapshot using configured s3 settings

 `./kopsrox.py etcd list`